 2. PERSONAL LIABILITY:

 The Silver League does not provide liability insurance.
 It is the responsibility of each player to purchase insurance to protect himself.

 3 DRESS CODE:

 A. Complete Silver League uniform for the current year must be worn for each game.
 The uniform will include:

-2) A current approved league team jersey.
-(Subs can wear any silver league team jersey.)
+2) Any current year assigned Silver League jersey.
+(Subs, non-playing managers, and coaches can wear any silver league team jersey.)